-The Portfolio may invest principally in financial derivative instruments.

-The Portfolio will seek to apply a long/short investment strategy and intends to take full advantage of the ability to invest in derivatives providing long and synthetic short positions as more fully outlined below in the "Long-Short Investment Strategy" sub-section.
-The Portfolio may take long or synthetic short positions in any asset class in which it invests.
+In pursuing its investment objective, the Portfolio may use the derivative instruments set out below.
+The Portfolio typically aims to create returns through long exposure to positive returns in the investments specified herein, however, it may also seek to apply a long/short investment strategy through the use of "synthetic short" positions as more fully outlined below in the "Long-Short Investment Strategy" sub-section.
+The Portfolio may take long or synthetic short positions in any asset class in which it invests, however, it is intended to typically maintain a net long portfolio weighting.